Phenyl vinyl sulfone

 Additionally, phenyl vinyl sulfone is employed in bioconjugation techniques, where it reacts with thiol groups in proteins or peptides to create stable thioether linkages.
 This application is crucial in drug delivery systems, protein labeling, and the development of antibody-drug conjugates.

-Its versatility and reactivity make it a valuable tool in research and industrial applications across various fields.
+Its versatility and reactivity make it a valuable tool in research and industrial applications across various fields, including textile processing as a modifier in dyeing and finishing.

 format_list_bulleted Product Specification